trusty (3) sigaction.3posix.gz

 void *) function.

-to be associated with the specified signal.
-If the argument oact is not a null pointer,
+associated with the specified signal.
+If the argument oact is not a null pointer, the action previously

-this restriction shall be enforced by the system without causing an error to be indicated.
+this mechanism; this restriction shall be enforced by the system without causing an error to be

-set, the sa_mask field identifies a set of signals that shall be added to the signal mask
+SA_SIGINFO bit is set, the sa_mask field identifies a set of signals that shall be added to the signal

-of the thread before the signal-catching function is invoked.
-If the sa_handler field
+mask of the thread before the signal-catching function is invoked.
+If the sa_handler field specifies a

 The sa_flags field can be used to modify the behavior of the specified signal.